 Solutions to Extreme Tribalism

 Excessive tribalism, as I’ve hopefully established, is often a destructive force.
 And in its most extreme forms, it’s profoundly dangerous.
 Here are a few ideas for counteracting and eroding extreme tribalism:

 Form/Join Communities Based on Epistemic Virtue

 Scott Alexander has said that he thinks one solution/safeguard to the problem of extreme tribalism is to form tribes/communities based on “epistemic virtue.”
-By epistemic virtue he is referring to openness to many ideas and viewpoints, the ability to change views based on evidence, the ability to identify biases and employ rationality, etc. “Epistemic virtue” is fundamentally anti-dogmatic, anti-ideological; this is key.
+By epistemic virtue he is referring to openness to many ideas and viewpoints, indefatigable curiosity, a deep lust for the truth, the ability to change views based on evidence, the ability to identify biases and employ rationality, and a commitment to “utter honesty,” as Richard Feynman put it..
+“Epistemic virtue” is fundamentally non-dogmatic; this is key.
 In a memorable passage in one of his essays, Alexander elaborates on “epistemic kindness,” one aspect of epistemic virtue: